How to Compute a Rental Property's Cash Flow After Taxes

 Whether you're an income property investor or a real estate agent who services rental income properties, it's important to understand what cash flow after taxes is and how to calculate it.
-Because, not unlike the other measurements associated with income-producing property, without knowing the meaning and formulas, you're really just guessing whether or not a property is a good investment.
+For not unlike the other measurements associated with income-producing property, without knowing the meaning and formulas, you're really just guessing whether or not a property is a good investment.

 It seemed needful, therefore, to expain how to compute cash flow after taxes (or CFAT) for those of you new to real estate investing who want to learn.

 Cash flow after tax (CFAT) is the amount of money produced by the investment that is available to the real estate investor after the IRS has been satisfied.
 In other words, it represents the amount of spendable cash generated by the property the invesor can pocket after he or she pays their annual income tax.